mamonteiro-brg/Anaconda-basic-commands/README.md

 # Anaconda-basic-commands
-these are some of the commands to work with anaconda
+These are some of the commands to work with anaconda